Nacryn/oncodisp-ressource-cards/README.md

-# oncodisp-ressource-cards
+# playground-microservice-docker

-Microservice accessing and handling molecule's cards informations.
+Playground for microservice, test and docker altogether.